icon

 What is a secured credit card?

-If you have bad credit or little to no credit history at all and you’re ineligible for most credit cards, you can still improve your credit score with a secured credit card.
 Secured cards require you to put down a security deposit that is equal to or less than the limit of a card, depending on your credit history.
 The deposit acts as a security for lenders, protecting them against missed bill payments.
-As a credit card user with a low credit score, credit card provider’s view you as a risky borrower.
-By using a secured credit card, you have the advantage of using the deposit in case you can’t pay your credit card bill.
-In general, secured cards are usually not associated with the best rewards programs or the lowest interest, so you should always think of secured cards as a stepping-stone to other credit products.
-Once you’ve improved your credit, you can close your account, get your deposit back, and apply for a credit card with more benefits.
+As a credit card user with a low credit score, credit card providers view you as a risky borrower.
+With a secured credit card, you have the advantage of using the deposit in case you can’t pay your credit card bill.

 Cardholders can usually pay bills, purchase items in-store and online, and access a credit limit.
 However, the credit limit is determined by a deposit set by the cardholder, which the credit provider will draw from if you don't pay your bills.